Osamaghorab/infra-tf-pb/README.md

-# **Infrastructure Provisioning for Online Boutique**
+# **Infrastructure Provisioning & Microservices Deployment for Online Boutique**

 ## **Overview**
-This repository contains **Terraform configurations** for provisioning an **AWS EKS cluster**, along with **Ansible playbooks** for system configuration and For Deploying Microservices for the app and Prometheus stack.
-It automates cloud resource setup, ensuring a smooth deployment pipeline for microservices.
+This repository contains **Terraform configurations** for provisioning an **AWS EKS cluster**, along with **Ansible playbooks** for system configuration.
+Additionally, it automates the **deployment of microservices** for the application and the **Prometheus stack** for monitoring.

+This setup ensures a **fully automated cloud infrastructure**, supporting efficient microservices deployment and observability.

 ---